steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 In order to run this code is it **recommended** to use the docker container of tensorflow 2.0a
 - `tensorflow/tensorflow:2.0.0a0-gpu-py3-jupyter`
 - `tensorflow/tensorflow:nightly-gpu-jupyter`
+You also need to install `tfp-nightly-gpu` instead of the normal `tensorflow-probability` package because `tensorflow-probability` doesn't work with `tensorflow-2.0.0a0`.

 ## Requirements
 - [ray](http://ray.readthedocs.io)